-When the California gold fever broke out, a man went there, leaving his wife in New England with his boy.
+When the California gold fever broke out, a man went there.
+He left his wife in New England with his son.
 As soon as he got on and was successful, he was to send for them.
-It was a long time before he succeeded, but at last he got money enough to send for them.
+It was a long time before he succeeded, but at last, he earned money enough to send for them.
 The wife's heart leaped for joy.
-She took her boy to New York, got onboard a steamer, and sailed to San Francisco.
+She took her boy to New York, got on board a steamer, and sailed to San Francisco.

 They had not been long at sea before the cry of "Fire!
-Fire!" rang through the ship, and rapidly it gained on them.
+Fire!" rang through the ship, and it rapidly gained on them.
 There was a powder magazine on board, and the captain knew the moment the fire reached the powder, every man, woman, and child would perish.
-They got out the lifeboats, but they were too small.
+They got out the life-boats, but the vessels were too small for all the people.
 In a minute, they were overcrowded.
-The last one was just pushing away, when the mother pled with them to take her and her boy.
+The last one was pushing away when the mother pled with them to take her and her boy.

 "No," they said, "we have got as many as we can hold."
-She entreated them so earnestly, that at last they said they would take one more.
+She entreated them so earnestly that at last, they said they would take one more.
 Do you think she leaped into that boat and left her boy to die?
 No!
 She seized her boy, gave him one last hug, kissed him, and dropped him over into the boat.

-"My boy," she said, "if you live to see your father, tell him that I died in your place."
-That is a faint type of what Christ has done for us.
+"My boy," she said, "if you live to see your father, tell him I died in your place."
+That is a faint picture of what Christ has done for us.
 He laid down his life for us.
 He died that we might live.
-Now will you not love Him?
+Now, will you not love Him?

-What would you say of that young man, if he should speak poorly of his mother!
+What would you say of that young man if he should speak poorly of his mother!
 She went down to a watery grave to save her son.
-Well, shall we speak contemptuously of such a Saviour?
+Well, shall we talk contemptuously of such a Saviour?
 May God make us loyal to Christ!
 My friends, you will need Him one day.
 You will need Him when you come to cross the swellings of Jordan.
 You will need Him when you stand before God.
 May God forbid that when death draws nigh, it should find you making light of the precious blood of Christ.

-"The sacrifice of Jesus is the true reason of our salvation." - Spurgeon
+"The sacrifice of Jesus is the true reason for our salvation." - Spurgeon